aditiharini/portus/guide/src/ccp_concepts/index.md

 Thus, writing an algorithm in CCP actually involves writing two programs that work in tandem and communicate asynchronously, which requires a slightly different way of thinking about congestion control implementation.

 More details can be found in our [SIGCOMM '18 paper](https://people.csail.mit.edu/frankc/pubs/ccp-sigcomm.pdf).

+The datapath program language is detailed in the [following section](./datapath.md).